Japan PM Shinzo Abe embroiled in land-sale scandal

 'My way of thinking'

-The story first broke in February after a local assembly member sued the government for not disclosing the details of the sale.
+The scandal first broke in February after a local assembly member sued the government for not disclosing the details of the sale.

 The Prime Minister was fielding questions about the school by the middle of February, when he denied any connection to the transaction.
 But he told lawmakers his wife said Kagoike is a passionate educator who shares his "way of thinking very much."

+Kagoike said the Abes support his school's philosophy during his Thursday testimony.

+"I wonder why the people who has been supportive to my school suddenly turned their back and left me alone," he said.
+"I won't be cast off like the tail of lizard."

-This has caused concern among the Japanese public, as officials at Kagoike's Morimoto Gakuen have been accused of using derogatory language when referring to Chinese and Korean people in letters home to parents.
+This has caused concern among the Japanese public, as officials at Kagoike's Moritomo Gakuen have been accused of using derogatory language when referring to Chinese and Korean people in letters home to parents.

 A note on one school's website blamed "delinquent parents" of "former students coming from C country and K country" for making the letter public.

-"Our school stands firm against such actions by those extreme minority from C country and K country living in Japan," Morimoto Gakuen said on its website.
+"Our school stands firm against such actions by those extreme minority from C country and K country living in Japan," Moritomo Gakuen said on its website.

 "C Country" and "K country" likely refer to China and South Korea.

-Note: CORRECTION: An earlier version of this story misspelled Moritomo Gakuen